mikependon/RepoDB.NET/pages/operations/batchquery.md

 ## BatchQuery

-This method is used to query from the database by batch.
+This method is used to query the rows from the database by batch.

 #### Data Providers